evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_35_e-tron/_index.md

 ## Drivetrain

 Audi Q4 35 e-tron has a rear-wheel drive system supported by one motor on the rear axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 180 mm.